AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

 ---

-To activate Magento BI for Cloud Starter projects, first create a Magento BI account, then create a SSH key, then finally connect to your Magento database.
-Click [here]({% link getting-started/onpremise-activation.md %}) for activating on-premise subscriptions.
+To activate MBI for Cloud Starter projects, first create a MBI account, then create a SSH key, then finally connect to your Magento database.
+Click [here](../getting-started/onpremise-activation.md) for activating on-premise subscriptions.

 {:.bs-callout-info}
-For help activating Magento BI for Cloud Pro projects, contact your Magento Customer Success Manager or Customer Technical Advisor.
+For help activating MBI for Cloud Pro projects, contact your Magento Customer Success Manager or Customer Technical Advisor.

-1. Create your Magento BI Account.
+1. Create your MBI Account.

     - Go to [https://account.magento.com/customer/account/login](https://account.magento.com/customer/account/login)